-What’s behind the picture of four coffee cups at the top of this blog?
+What’s behind the picture of four coffee cups?

 Post college, I was in an extremely low paying job—same as I had been throughout college—living on my own in what my niece would refer to as a “dinky” apartment with second hand furniture, paying off my student loan, trying to figure out what life after college was supposed to be.
 There ought to be a college course taught on that topic: Successfully surviving senioritis and transitioning to the real world.